for Veterans and the Public

 Up to half of all people with acute liver disease have no symptoms at all.
 Some types of acute liver disease get better without treatment, and the liver heals itself entirely.
 On rare occasions an acute liver injury can require hospitalization and even liver transplant right away.

 If something is continuing to affect the liver over time, after 6 months it is "chronic."
 Many people with chronic liver problems will have no symptoms at all and may not even know they have a liver problem.
 Sometimes they develop symptoms only when the liver has been damaged for many years.

 The word "hepatitis" means inflammation or swelling of the liver.
-Many things can trigger this, and the hepatitis C virus is just one of them.
-Medications, alcohol, and even some genetic diseases can cause inflammation.
+Hepatitis is often caused by a virus, but the inflammation can also be triggered by medications, alcohol, and even some genetic diseases.
 (Genetic diseases are ones that are passed down from your biological parents.)

-Sometimes liver inflammation gets better on its own, but sometimes, as in the case of chronic hepatitis C, treatment with medications is required to stop the inflammation.
+Sometimes liver inflammation gets better on its own, but sometimes treatment with medications is required to stop the inflammation.